giellalt/lang-ciw/inc/flattened/excel2fst/README.md

 ```
 ## Query an FST analyzer (i.e. `ojibwe.fomabin`) in python

-We can query the FST model for a particular stem using the functions in `query.py` (this code dependens on the `foma.py` module which is included in the repo).
+We can query the FST model for a particular stem using the functions in `query.py` (this code depends on the `foma.py` module which is included in the repo).

 First, load the FST: